ourcodingclub/CC-INLA/README.md

-# Coding Club Loops and functions tutorial materials
+# Coding Club INLA tutorial materials

 #### Here you can find the data necessary to complete the online tutorial available here https://ourcodingclub.github.io/2018/12/04/inla.html